 If you’ve read this far, you may be wondering how can bias affect a job interview?

-Part of unpacking interview bias psychology and interview bias sociology includes taking a closer look at specific examples of bias interview questions.
+Part of unpacking interview bias psychology and interview bias sociology includes taking a closer look at specific examples of biased interview questions.
 Three examples of biased, yet commonly asked interview questions are:

 1.)
 How many children do you have?